AppSecure-nrw/security-belts/orange/simple-visualization-of-defects.md

 ## Assessment

-- Show the defect collection.
+- Show all your defects.
 - Show that every team member has access.

 ## Further Readings